woossi0/suite/docs/usermanual/source/apps/plugincreate/actionoutput.rst

 This final example will modify the DrawBox plugin created previously to also display a pop-up window after the box has been drawn on the map.

 #.
-Open up the :file:`DrawBox.js` file in a text editor.
+Open the :file:`DrawBox.js` file in a text editor.

 #.
 Add an event listener to the ``DrawFeature`` control to display a popup containing the area of the box.
 Replace the existing control with the following code.